Read Consulting

 • White Papers

-You are here: Home / Failure Analysis / Dezincification Expert Discusses Brass Failure Analysis
+You are here: Home / Failure Analysis / Metal Failure Expert Discusses Failure Analysis of Brass Plumbing

 September 14, 2020 By Tom Read Leave a Comment

-Dezincification is the corrosion of an alloy (i.e. metal) where the Zn in the alloy reacts preferentially in a corrosive environment.
-Basically, in yellow brass it is a process in which zinc is lost and porous copper is left behind.
-Red brass (i.e. <15 wt% Zn) does exhibit dezincification; however, the occurrence is rare because the Zn is still in the Cu matrix.
+Dezincification is the corrosion brass alloys where the Zn in the alloy reacts preferentially in a corrosive environment.
+Basically zinc is lost and porous copper is left behind.
+Red brass (i.e. <15 wt% Zn) does exhibit dezincification; however, the occurrence is rare because the Zn is absorbed in the copper matrix.
 Yellow brass with >25wt% Zn is more susceptible to dezincification.
-This is because there are Zn rich regions in the alloy.
-The less noble metal, Zn, is removed from the alloy by a microscopic-scale galvanic corrosion mechanism.
-The most susceptible alloys are the ones containing regions of metals with high difference in the galvanic series, e.g. copper (much more noble) and zinc (more reactive) in brass (See Figure #1).
+This is because there are separate zinc rich regions in the alloy that are sacrificed to the more noble copper rich regions.
+Ultimately he high zinc regions are removed from the alloy by a microscopic galvanic corrosion (See Figure #1).
 Simple fittings can be made with red brass.
 However, for complicated valves, such as flow control valves or isolator valves, which require forging and complex machining, leaded yellow brass chosen.
 Because lead presents health issues, new low lead yellow brass alloys have been recently developed.

-Fitting made from DZR brass that exhibits significant dezincification.
+Figure #1: Fitting made from “DZR” brass that exhibits significant dezincification.
 In this application the water chemistry was such that this improved alloy still corroded.

 Filed Under: Failure Analysis Tagged With: Brass Dezincification, dezinfication resistant, DZR